 Dr. Carrie B. Kisker is an education research and policy consultant in Los Angeles, California.
-She engages in relevant and applicable research pertaining to community college policy and practice, and has managed several large grant-funded projects working to improve community college coordination, effectiveness, and student success in California and Arizona.
+She engages in relevant and applicable research pertaining to community college policy and practice, and regularly consults with college leaders on issues related to student outcomes and accountability, student mobility, and strategic planning.
 Dr. Kisker holds a B.A. in psychology and education from Dartmouth College, and an M.A. and Ph.D. in higher education from the University of California, Los Angeles.
-She is co-author, with Arthur M. Cohen, of The Shaping of American Higher Education: Emergence and Growth of the Contemporary System (2nd ed., 2010).
+She co-wrote The American Community College (Jossey-Bass, 6th ed., 2014) with Arthur M. Cohen and Florence B. Brawer and The Shaping of American Higher Education: Emergence and Growth of the Contemporary System (Jossey-Bass, 2nd ed., 2010) with Arthur M. Cohen.

 Dr. James C. Palmer is professor of higher education at Illinois State University, where he teaches courses on the American community college, adult and continuing education, and the history of American higher education.
 He directs the Grapevine project at Illinois State University (www.grapevine.ilstu.edu), which tracks state tax appropriations for higher education, and is the editor of the Community College Review (http://crw.sagepub.com/).
 Dr. Palmer holds a B.A. in English and German from Pacific University, as well as an M.L.S. in library science and a Ph.D. in higher education from the University of California, Los Angeles.